When people hear the term “holistic,” they typically think about alternative medicine.

 More and more animal health professionals from the evidence-based veterinary medicine (EBVM) practice are becoming supportive of the holistic dog health approach for the reasons I outlined above.
 However, these veterinary health providers comprise only a small minority.
-Majority remains to be practitioners of allopathic or conventional medicine.
+The majority remains to be practitioners of allopathic or conventional medicine.

-If you believe that your pet will be better off with you going the holistic dog health approach route, find a vet who thinks along the same lines.
+If you believe that your pet will be better off going the holistic dog health route, find a vet who thinks along the same lines.
 It’s pointless to continually struggle with what you believe is best for your dog and what your dog’s vet thinks.

 But I'd like to stress one more time that it's important to receive input from different vets standing on opposing sides of the argument.
 You don't have to take the advice, but just listen and draw your own conclusions.

-It must be considered, though, that the conventional way of raising pets is a very large industry.
+However, you must consider that the conventional way of raising pets is a huge industry.
 It will not be an easy stride against the tide.
 Here are the main arguments of vets and practitioners who support the holistic dog health approach:

-- Most common diseases seen in dogs and other pets today can be traced down to the weakening of their immune system.
-These diseases include allergies, skin disorders, diarrhea, organ failure, canine arthritis, dental problems, seizures, and even cancer.
+- Most common diseases seen in dogs and other pets today can be traced down to weakening their immune system.
+These diseases include allergies, skin disorders, diarrhea, organ failure, canine arthritis, dental problems, seizures, and cancer.
 Many behavioral and emotional disorders are often offshoots of these disorders and imbalances.
-The sadder part is that, every drug given to treat these disorders is an attack to the immune system.
+The sadder part is that every drug given to treat these disorders attacks the immune system.

-- Selective vaccination, raw diet and proper nutrient management, competent alternative treatment, and non-reliance to allopathic medicine are the secrets to healthy and happy pets.
+- Selective vaccination, raw diet and proper nutrient management, competent alternative treatment, and non-reliance on allopathic medicine are the secrets to healthy and happy pets.

-- When pet owners see quick results from a drug treatment, this is often seen as effectiveness of the drug.
-Inversely, when a homeopathic treatment is applied and the dog reacts with skin rashes or diarrhea, it is often wrongly construed as worsening of the dog’s condition.
+- When pet owners see quick results from drug treatment, this is often seen as the drug's effectiveness.
+Inversely, when a homeopathic treatment is applied, and the dog reacts with skin rashes or diarrhea, it is often wrongly construed as worsening the dog’s condition.
 Often, though, this is the body’s reaction as it detoxifies or gets rid of what has been ailing it.

 Sometimes, alternative methods provide instant results, but often the results take time.
 Pet owners must understand that these alternative approaches assist the body to heal naturally, which is beneficial in the long run.

-It must be noted that the holistic dog health approach is a way of life and not merely a response to a disease.
+You must note that the holistic dog health approach is a way of life and not merely a response to a disease.
 Thus, it does not stop after a symptom disappears.
-It is an on-going process, and its effects are long-term.
+It is an ongoing process, and its effects are long-term.

 - Another holistic vet says that elimination of the symptoms does not necessarily mean curing the disease.
-Allopathic medicine, though, often gives more weight on eliminating the symptoms.
+Allopathic medicine, though, often gives more weight to eliminating the symptoms.

-- Holistic dog health care relies on three things: strengthened immune system, preventive health, and integration of all the systems in the body.
+- Holistic dog health care relies on strengthening the immune system, preventive health, and integration of all the systems in the body.